Tyrus (wrestler): Total Nonstop Action Wrestling / Impact Wrestling (2014–2018)

 On September 16, 2014, Murdoch debuted for Total Nonstop Action Wrestling (TNA) under the ring name Tyrus at TNA's television tapings, aligning himself with Ethan Carter III (EC3).
 Moments after EC3 introduced him, he had his first wrestling match on the October 15 episode of Impact Wrestling against Shark Boy, which he won.
 Together they entered the TNA World Tag Team Championship number one contenders tournament, defeating Eric Young and Rockstar Spud in the quarterfinals, only to lose to The Hardy Boyz on the October 29 episode of Impact Wrestling in the semifinals, when Tyrus was pinned by Matt Hardy.
 At Lockdown, Tyrus defeated Spud and Mark Andrews in a 2-on-1 Six Sides of Steel match.
-On May 15, 2015 episode of Impact Wrestling, Tyrus lost to Mr. Anderson.
+At Joker's Wild 2015, Tyrus and Knux lost to Ethan Carter III and Crazzy Steve.
+At Hardcore Justice 2015.
+Tyrus competed in a 12-man Hardcore Gauntlet Battle Royal which was won by James Storm.
+On May 15, 2015, episode of Impact Wrestling, Tyrus lost to Mr. Anderson.
 At Slammiversary, Carter and Tyrus defeated Lashley and Mr. Anderson in the co-main event.
+At World Cup 2015, Tyrus (representing Team EC3) defeated Team Hardy's Gunner and later in the main event Team Hardy defeated Team EC3 in a Six-on-Six Elimination Tag Team match failing to win the world cup.
+At Turning Point, Tyrus lost to Matt Hardy.

 On October 4, 2015, at Bound For Glory, Tyrus won a gauntlet for the gold match to become the number one contender for the TNA World Heavyweight Championship.
+On April 26, 2016, at TNA Sacrifice (2016) Tyrus would get his championship match but lost to Drew Galloway.